jashandeep-sohi/pyds/_sources/userguide.txt

 .. rubric:: Group

-A :class:`Group` object represents a group statement, which groups other attribute assignment statements.
+A group statement, which groups other attribute assignment statements, is represented by a :class:`Group` object.

 It is instantiated with an identifier and a :class:`GroupStatements` object::